Beyond Eye Drops: How to Address Dry Eye Caused by Menopause

 If you’re experiencing severe or persistent dry eye symptoms, it’s important to talk to your eye doctor.
 They can recommend other treatments such as prescription eye drops, punctal plugs, or other medical procedures to address your symptoms.

-At Primary Eye Care in Arlington, TN, we offer advanced treatments for dry eye that go beyond eye drops:
+At Primary Eye Care of Arlington and South Main, we offer advanced treatments for dry eye that go beyond eye drops:

-- ZEST: ZEST (Zocular Eyelid System Treatment) is a deep cleaning procedure for the eyes that removes impurities and debris from the eyelids and lashes.
+• ZEST: Zocular eyelid system treatment (ZEST) is a deep cleaning procedure for the eyes that removes impurities and debris from the eyelids and lashes.
 This procedure is a quick and painless treatment for dry eye caused by blepharitis (inflammation of the eyelids), meibomian gland dysfunction, or an infestation of Demodex mites.

 If allergies are causing your dry eye, we also offer allergy testing to identify specific allergens that may be causing or contributing to your dry eye symptoms.
-AllerFocus™ allergy testing allows us to pinpoint the root cause of your dry eye symptoms and develop a personalized treatment plan that addresses your unique needs.
+AllerFocus™ allergy testing allows us to pinpoint the root cause of your dry eye symptoms and develop a personalized treatment plan to address your unique needs.